O1Wilson/FullstackBG/README.md

 ## Images Disclaimer:
-All images in this project, are inside jokes and are not intended for the final project.
+All images in this project, are inside jokes and are not intended for an end result (There may be some goofy images).

 ## Code Notice
 At this point in time code can only be found by searching the repo.
 Since this project is currently being worked on, that code is prime to change therefore I have not written a readme to showcase my solutions/functions.